madnuttah/unbound-docker/README.md

 ## Feedback

-Feel free to contact me through a [`GitHub issue`](https://github.com/madnuttah/unbound-docker/issues) if you have any questions, requests for new features or encounter problems with the image.
+Feel free to contact me through a [`GitHub Issue`](https://github.com/madnuttah/unbound-docker/issues) if you have any questions, requests for new features or encounter problems with the image.

 ## Contributing

-If you like to contribute to this repository, don't hesitate making a [`pull request`](https://github.com/madnuttah/unbound-docker/pulls).
-I'd love to see what you have prepared to make the image even better.
-Anyhow, it might be a good idea to contact me before making a pull request because of a bug you've found or a feature enhancement you'd like to have added because I may already have implemented it in my development environment.
+If you like to contribute to this repository, take a look at the [`Contributing Guidelines`](https://github.com/madnuttah/unbound-docker/blob/main/CONTRIBUTING.md).

 ## Acknowledgements